Transfer Credit Evaluation & Notification

 Transfer Credit Appeal Process: Students may appeal transfer credit evaluations by contacting the Transfer Center at firstname.lastname@example.org or (570) 422-2808.
 The appeal process will encompass a re-evaluation of your coursework by the Transfer Center.
 Students who appeal an equivalency are required to submit a course syllabus, which provides more detailed information than catalog listings.
 Students not satisfied with the final transfer credit evaluation may appeal the decision to the chairperson of the academic department relevant to the course/s in question.
 Full and final discretion rests with the academic departments.

 Acceptable Grades: Credit for courses with a grade of "C" or better will be considered for transfer credit.
 While a grade of D- is transferrable for credit, it is up to the Department to determine if the course will need to be repeated.

 Non-Transferable Credits: Developmental/remedial courses are not considered transferable.

 Transfer Credit Limits: ESU does not have a maximum transfer credit limit.
-To earn an ESU degree, students must meet University Requirements that include completing 30 of the last 60 credits and 50% of the major and minor degree requirements at ESU.
+To earn an ESU degree, students must meet all University Requirements that include completing at least 30 of the last 45 credits for a baccalaureate degree at ESU.
 Final approval of courses counting toward your major rests with the chairperson of your major.
 Some departments have limits on the total number of credits that can be applied to the major field of study.